The World Economic Forum brings together stakeholders to help address the greatest ecological crisis of our time.

 On key topics like climate, mobility, energy and the circular economy, our platforms aim to facilitate action-oriented communities of stakeholders from all parts of the international system.

-During the meeting, walking is encouraged and participants will be provided with umbrellas.
-Free shuttle buses and public buses are a good way of getting around and reduce traffic congestion.
+During the meeting, walking is encouraged and participants will be provided with winter shoe grips.
+Free shuttle buses and public buses are a good way of getting around and to help reduce traffic congestion.

 We make a concerted effort to limit energy consumption during its events, using 100% renewable electricity and best-in-class insulation at official venues.
 We have improved the sustainability of the Congress Centre in Davos with the installation of solar panels.

 We aim to use only what is really needed to host the Annual Meeting.
 We have integrated lean design principles, repurposed more of the event material and removed single-use plastics for beverages.
 A portion of the fabric from the previous event is recycled and will be reused for decoration purposes for the next Annual Meeting.
 We also collaborate with local association to distribute non-used furniture and provide leftovers from restaurants to local citizens.

 We use innovative data capture methods to develop sustainable food and food waste metrics year on year.
 At the Annual Meeting 2022, 97% of food was seasonal.
 Event after event, we improve our objectives on seasonal and locally sourced food combined with increasing the use of organic, label and fair-trade products.
 On Tuesday 17 January 2023, 100% of food served in the Congress Centre will be vegetarian.

 We encourage our partners to consult our guidelines when they organize side events during the week of the Annual Meeting.
 It remains our role to show the best practice of events organization.
 These guidelines are available here : PDF →